updated on:

 Buyer personas according to Google research

-Step 7: Prepare content before the redesign
+Step 7: Prepare your content in advance

 When researching materials for this article, I came across a phrase I liked very much.
 “Content is water; the design is a cup.”
 Cool, right?
 There is a universal truth in these words.
 You need a cup that will exactly match the amount of water.
 Otherwise, you risk having either a half-full cup or a puddle on the floor.

-Also, you’ll definitely want to avoid a so-called “content gap.”
-The content gap happens when you attract your ideal leads to the website but, for example, don’t have a relevant case study to prove your competence in the lead’s industry.
+Also, you'll definitely want to avoid a so-called “content gap.”
+The content gap happens when you attract your ideal leads to the website, but, for example, don't have a relevant case study to prove your competence in the lead's industry.

 You already know your most important pages.
 The next task is to protect them with a 301 redirect.
 Redirects are crucial to retain the traffic and link value of the current pages during the redesign process.
 Create a simple spreadsheet to map your old and new URLs and then pass the document to your tech-savvy staff to implement necessary changes.

-Step 9: Build website hierarchy
+Step 9: Build your new website hierarchy

-Once you build your sitemap, which we can imagine as a backbone, it’s time to create a “skeleton,” aka wireframe.
-It’s up to you and your design team, whether it’ll be just a simple freehand drawing or a high-fidelity wireframe created in a special tool.
+Once you build your sitemap, which we can imagine as a backbone, it's time to create a “skeleton,” aka a wireframe.
+It's up to you and your design team whether it'll be just a simple freehand drawing or a high-fidelity wireframe created in a special tool.
 In any case, it should clearly show the place of each webpage element, such as shapes, boxes, text, images, and forms.

-And when you’re done with the wireframe, create a website layout that will convey your brand look and feel.
+And when you're done with the wireframe, create a website layout that will convey your brand's look and feel.
 That means you should decide on typography, color scheme, and textures.
-All combined, these elements build a brand identity and unique customer experience.
+All combined, these elements build a brand identity and a unique customer experience.
 By the way, did you know that color is accountable for 85% of conversion?

 Yellow landing page of an animation studio